Chart Color Schemes

 Sebastopol - Redan has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Sebastopol - Redan's population is around 13,274 as of February 2026.
-This reflects an increase of 188 people since the 2021 Census, which reported a population of 13,086.
-The change is inferred from the estimated resident population of 12,840 in June 2024 and an additional 170 validated new addresses since the Census date.
-This level results in a density ratio of 1,254 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 97.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Sebastopol - Redan's population is around 13,274 as of Feb 2026.
+This reflects an increase of 188 people (1.4%) since the 2021 Census, which reported a population of 13,086 people.
+The change is inferred from the estimated resident population of 12,840 from the ABS as of June 2024 and an additional 170 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,254 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Population projections indicate a significant increase in the top quartile of locations outside capital cities, with the area expected to expand by 3,428 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 22.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilizing the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, a significant population increase in the top quartile of locations outside of capital cities is forecast, with the area expected to expand by 3,428 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 22.6% in total over the 17 years.

 Frequently Asked Questions - Population